Batwoman: Kathy Kane

 In the 2014 Grayson series, her origin is once more revised by Tim Seeley and Tom King.
 Although most elements of her previous origin from Morrison remained the same, her birthname is instead Katrina "Luka" Netz, with the latter two names as aliases.
 Unlike her last portrayal, she is raised by Otto Netz as a potential successor but has an antagonistic relationship with her sister, Elisabeth Netz (Frau Netz), throughout their childhood, a machinations fostered by Otto's abuse of the children.
 As adults, the pair compete for control of Spyral and Leviathan, organizations created by Otto Netz as opposing forces.
-While Elisabeth adopted Otto's incredible intelligence, Kathy instead adopted her father's spymaster prowess.
+While Elisabeth took after Otto's intelligence, Kathy instead adopted her father's spymaster prowess.

 Although each origin of the character differs in reasoning and approach, all versions of the character became Batwoman and were once involved with Batman romantically at some point and later seemingly killed by Bronze Tiger.
 Bronze Tiger's connection to her death was revealed to be false and later attributed to villainess Scorpiana by El Gaucho, previous Agent 33 whom recruited her during his time as an agent of Spyral.
 Ultimately, it was revealed to be a ruse by Kathy, who later kills Talia al Ghul and revealed as the headmistress of St. Hadrian, an all-girls boarding school that is a training ground for future female spies for Spyral and served as a high-ranking member.
 She later adopts the codename "Agent Zero" and acts as the secret leader of Spyral behind even the associated directors.